singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 ```

 {% include lazyload.html image_src="https://i.ibb.co/pjcwBcp/Screenshot-2020-04-06-at-9-57-50-PM.png" image_alt="Regression Tree relation between MSE and Tree Depth" image_title="Regression Tree relation between MSE and Tree Depth" %}

+We can clearly see that if we define the depth of the tree equivalent to `6`, we will get the best results and minimum `Mean Square Error`.

 Please share on social media and [subscribe](https://ranvir.xyz/blog/subscribe) to the newsletter to read more such posts.